kali4nya/chat-gpt-in-terminal-but-you-can-talk-with-it/README.md

 ```
 winget install "FFmpeg (Essentials Build)"
 ```

+Then just download all the files put them in one directory and run the .py file
 <br />
 <br />

-If you have any questions let me know
+If you have any questions let me know :3